You can never have too much

 If you develop a rash, you may be allergic to fish.
 If you notice difficulty breathing, hives, swelling of tongue, lips or throat, get emergency medical help at once.
 These are signs of allergy.
 You may be having an allergic reaction to fish oil or something else that you just ate.
 It could be a dangerous condition.
 Go to your doctor right away.

-But for most people, the side effects of fish oil are from taking low-quality products.
+But for most people, the side effects of fish oil are from taking low-quality products with potentially rancid oil.

 Is there a Risk of Bleeding?

-For what it’s worth, the average Eskimo in Greenland eats about 13,000 mg of Omega-3 per day.
+For what it’s worth, the average Inuit person in Greenland eats about 13,000 mg of Omega-3 per day.
 That’s the same as taking 43 Walmart-brand fish oil pills every day.
 Or about 13 OmegaVia pills.
-And those Eskimos are doing fine.
+And they are doing fine.
 Matter of fact, they are better than fine.
-The elders who still mostly eat traditional high-fat foods made from marine mammals and fish have lower heart disease rates than we do.
+The elders who still mostly eat traditional high-fat foods made from marine mammals and fish have better heart health than we do.
 And they’re all not bleeding to death after getting paper cuts.

 NFL players with Brain Injury